EyeAutomate API

 Extend the capabilities of EyeAutomate by creating new commands using Java.

 EyeAutomate loads and launches Java classes dynamically.
 All commands are stored in the “custom” folder.
-Both the compiled Class file and the corresponding source code is provided.
+Both the compiled class file and the corresponding source code are provided.

-Modify the source code or create your own and place the compiled Class into the “custom” folder.
-EyeStudio will load all the classes in the “custom” folder (and sub-folders) at startup.
+Modify the source code or create your own, and place the compiled class into the “custom” folder.
+EyeAutomate will load all the classes in the “custom” folder (and subfolders) at startup.

 Creating a Custom Command